stratokumulus/proxmox-k3s-setup/Readme.md

 Enter Infrastructure as Code !

 ## Architecture
-This is what I will deploy (based on Techno Tim setup in [this video](https://www.youtube.com/watch?v=UoOcLXfa8EU) ) :
+This is what I will deploy (based on Techno Tim setup in [this video](https://www.youtube.com/watch?v=UoOcLXfa8EU) , which is itself based on the [Rancher K3S HA installation doc](https://rancher.com/docs/k3s/latest/en/installation/ha/) ) :

 ![architecture](./k3s-architecture.png)